 What advice would you have for others considering our service?

-Tailor these questions to suit the person you’re talking to.
+Tailor these case study interview questions to suit the person you’re talking to.
 Eliminate any that seem repetitive or irrelevant and highlight 1 or 2 from each category that are most important.
 Leave space and time for follow-up questions.

-Find a convenient time and method for the case study interview
+Find a convenient time and method for the interview

-Be as flexible as possible when you’re scheduling the case study interview, and ask for 30 minutes of time.
+Be as flexible as possible when you’re scheduling the interview, and ask for 30 minutes of time.

 Don’t settle for an email case study interview.
-Not only are people more candid in conversation, but you’ll also be able to ask spur-of-the-moment questions and explore ideas as they are presented.
+Not only are people more candid in conversation, but you’ll also be able to ask spur-of-the-moment case study interview questions and explore ideas as they’re presented.

 That leaves you with 3 options: